ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * a comparison using one of the operators `<`, `<=`, `>`, or `>=` yields true if and only if the comparison is between values of the same type which are both numbers or both strings and which satisfy the comparison:

-    * numbers in the I-JSON {{-i-json}} range of exact values MUST compare using the normal mathematical ordering;
+    * numbers conforming to I-JSON {{-i-json}} MUST compare using the normal mathematical ordering;
-      one or both numbers outside that range MAY compare using an implementation specific ordering
+      numbers not conforming to I-JSON MAY compare using an implementation specific ordering
     * the empty string compares less than any non-empty string
     * a non-empty string compares less than another non-empty string if and only if the first string starts with a lower Unicode scalar value than the second string or if both strings start with the same Unicode scalar value and